liviogueraa/FootballEventData/README.md

 ---

-_Every idea and design choice in this project is entirely personal and the result of my own independent work_
+_Every idea and design choice in this project is entirely personal and the result of my own independent work, generative AI was occasionally used to help in coding_

 ## 👥 Author
 _Livio Guerra - Leiden University (Student ID: s4444159)_